FeepingCreature/feepingcreature.github.com/patch_version.md

 you may want to add a requirement of `"foo-soft": "<2.0.7"`, or `"foo-soft": "!=2.0.7"` if you are confident that the issue will be fixed in the next version.

-A package manager is a tool to select a set of available packages, a "repository", at various versions, and, given a "root package", assign versions to these packages so that:
+A package manager is a tool that, given a set of available packages, a "repository", at various versions, and a "root package", assign versions to packages so that:

 1. Every package that is transitively required by the root package has exactly one version selected.
 2. All requirements of the selected packages are fulfilled.